fabiobiondi/talk-angular-rxjs-real-usecases/README.md

 | `role-name.pipe.ts` | ASYNC PIPE: <br> async pipe to get the roleName by using the roleId |  `timer` <br> `switchMap` <br> `map` |
 | `meteo.component.ts`   | ROUTED COMPONENT: <br> How to use RxJS operators in Reactive Forms| `filter` <br> `debounceTime` <br> `distinctUntilChanged` <br> `switchMap` <br> `map` <br> `catchError` <br> |

+## Note:

+The application is not organized in `ngModule`s in order to keep it as simple as possibile and to focus on RxJS